-When you negotiate a settlement of your insurance claim for property damage to your home or business, you may be asked to execute a release.
-This document should be carefully scrutinized and analyzed by an experienced insurance attorney because it can have a devastating impact on unknown or future claims.
-Even if you feel that your insurance carrier is treating you fairly and fully settling your claim, a release should never be formally executed unless it has been reviewed by your Florida insurance claims attorney.
+When you receive a settlement payment on your insurance claim for property damage to your home or business, you may be asked to execute a release.
+This document should be carefully reviewed by an experienced insurance claims attorney prior to execution because it can prevent you from filing any supplemental claims for subsequently discovered damage.

 The key point is that even a release that appears to include exceptions might not adequately protect a policyholder.
-The best practice is to never sign anything provided by an insurance company without having it reviewed by an experienced insurance attorney.
-Your attorney can analyze the nature of your loss, obtain experts and review any settlement documents to ensure that your interest is protected.
+The best practice is to never sign anything provided by an insurance company without having it reviewed by an experienced insurance claims attorney.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].